fitbenchmarking/fitbenchmarking/docs/source/concept/how/BenchmarkProblems.rst

 ##################

-To help choose between the different minimizers, FitBenchmarking comes with some curated Benchmark problems—although it’s straightforward to add custom data sets to the benchmark, if that is more appropriate; see :ref:`problem_def` for specifics of how to add additional problems in a supported file format.
+To help choose between the different minimizers, FitBenchmarking comes with some curated Benchmark problems.
+It is also straightforward to add custom data sets to the benchmark, if that is more appropriate; see :ref:`problem_def` for specifics of how to add additional problems in a supported file format.